ncatlab/nlab-content/pages/18630.md

   \,.
 $$

-then its action functional is the function on field history space which on on a field history $\Phi$ takes the value
+then its action functional takes a field history $\Phi$ to the value

 $$
   \mathcal{S}_{b \mathbf{L}}(\Phi)